Five Reasons to Change Your ScanSnap Scanner Software

 Since You Scan to PDF, How about ScanSnap Scan Software That Provides Easy Tools for Combining Scans or Making PDF Edits?

 Suppose you have scanned a 400-page document.
 But because you didn't want to babysit the scanner, you scanned it in eight parts.
 Now you're left trying to figure out how to combine those eight files into one unified document.
 This is the sort of thing your scan software should help you with.
 FileCenter, for example, has features that let you quickly combine PDF files by just dropping them on each other.
 And what if you need to redact some information out of the scan?
 Again, your ScanSnap scan software, to truly make you productive, should include some PDF tools for making edits like these.
 You've probably already guessed that FileCenter includes a full PDF editor right in the interface so you can edit, annotate, stamp, and secure your ScanSnap scans.

 Our Recommended ScanSnap Scanner Software

-FileCenter goes out of its way to make ScanSnap scanning not just easy, but highly efficient, whether you scan one document a day or hundreds.
+FileCenter document scanning software goes out of its way to make ScanSnap scanning not just easy, but highly efficient, whether you scan one document a day or hundreds.
 With an excellent file organization interface that users rave about to handy PDF tools, FileCenter has been thoughtfully designed to meet the needs of any paper-intensive office.
 Download a free trial today!